mrkcee/void-zfs-zsh/README.md

 These 00 and 01 scripts were based on [eoli3n's void config scripts](https://github.com/eoli3n/void-config).

+These require a Void Linux installation disk with the following packages:
+ - zsh
+ - zfs
+ - parted
+ - gptfdisk
+ - openresolv
+ - efibootmgr
+ - git

 ## Numbering
 00 - Preparation of disks and partitions, creation of zpools and datasets